GenAI Client 1.2.1-SNAPSHOT API

 org.machanism.machai.ai.manager.GenaiProviderManager.
 The common provider contract is

 Concrete providers live below org.machanism.machai.ai.provider.
-The OpenAI provider integrates with the
+The OpenAI provider builds response and

-org.machanism.machai.ai.tools discovers service-loaded contributors and registers executable callbacks
+infrastructure in org.machanism.machai.ai.tools discovers service-loaded contributors and registers

 Package structure